frankong/filter_design/README.md

 This MATLAB software package designs one-dimensional filters/polynomials via a semi-definite program formulation, following Bumitrescu's book [1].

 The SDP formulation solves the problem without discretizing the frequency / polynomial.
-This allows us to specify arbitrarily fine starting points and end points of the bands.
+Hence, it allows us to specify arbitrarily fine frequency bands.

 The SDP is solved using CVX.